Shelex/parallel-specs-client/README.md

         }
     }
 );
 ```

+and then use it just by calling `node runner.js`.
+You can have multiple machines\actions\containers with such runner (with different machineId) and each runner will ask service for next spec file to execute.

 ## Registration

-You can register your account at [split-specs playground](http://split-specs.appspot.com/playground)
+You can register your account at [split-specs UI](http://split-specs.appspot.com)
 by executing query:

 ```gql